hvgupta/COMP4321_searchEngine_Group1/README.md

 - time, for measuring the overall running time of the program
 - argparse, for accepting flags for main.py

-Users are required to execute the command on a **_Linux-based_** operating system, with bash or zsh as the shell.
+Users are suggested to execute the command on a **_Unix-based_** operating system, with bash or zsh as the shell.
+However, the code can also be run on other operating systems, provided that users will have to run a different commands.

-To run the test program, users should do the following.
+To run the program, users should do the following.

 1. Users need to ensure they have installed the correct python version.
 Direct to the directory